abcpaem/codewars/README.md

-# Codewars (Just for Fun)
+# Kata Gallery
-This is my gallery for Codewars challenges.
-The Java code in this repository is intended for educational purposes.
+This is my personal gallery for programming challenges known as kata.

+### What is a kata?

+A Kata in martial arts means “a system of individual training exercises”.
+Just like in martial arts, coding also requires consistent practise to hone in the skill.

 ### Goal
-Sometimes we are stuck thinking and thinking how to solve something in particular and we end up going nowhere and discouraged.

-The purpose of these code extracts is to give other developers some ideas in how to solve certain challenges.
+The purpose of these code extracts is to give other developers some ideas in how to solve certain challenges posted in software developers training platforms.

-### Important Notes
+**Note:** The Java code in this repository is intended for educational purposes.
 If you are learning how to code, just copying a whole solution from others is not going to help you learn, but there is no harm in analysing others code for learning purposes.

 ### How to run the application
 1) cd to the project root folder in the command line